Loading...

 63% rely on manual workarounds

-Sole traders commonly use spreadsheets, separate bank accounts, or memory to track which transactions are business vs personal - all time consuming approaches.
+Sole traders commonly use spreadsheets, separate bank accounts, or memory to track which transactions are business vs personal; all time-consuming approaches.

 Clear appetite for in-app solution